-In ‘The Habitability of Red Dwarf Worlds’, we will discover in a short and comprehensive read the constraints and chances of habitable exoplanets around the most abundant type of star in the Universe – red dwarfs.
+In ‘Habitable Exoplanets: Red Dwarf Systems Like TRAPPIST-1’, you will discover in a short and comprehensive read the chance of exoplanets being habitable around the most abundant type of star in the Universe – red dwarfs.
 You will also get a peek into the wildly different environments of these strange worlds with features unlike anything we experience here on Earth.

 A common misconception is that our own star type, G-class, is the most common type and size of star.
 This is far from reality.
 Red Dwarfs (comprising of both late K-type and all M-type) are at least 70% of all stars in the Milky Way galaxy.
 While life has been located around our own star type (as we are here to talk about that revelation), it would be shortsighted to ignore the vast majority stars because we have assumptions about how inhospitable they may be for life — assumptions that are quickly being overturned.

 The Book’s Chapters:

 - The First Exoplanets

 - Introducing Red Dwarf Stars

 - Surprise!
 Red Dwarfs Host Planets Too